 This list of Top Deep Tech Innovations 2021 honors milestones in both scientific discovery and the commercialization of breakthrough technology.
 2021 has been an exciting year for the science and tech community and we are proud to showcase the incredible achievements we believe are best positioned to have a profound impact on our future daily lives.
 Let’s get to it.

 Top Deep Tech Innovations List by Industry

 1) Hemostatic wound treatments by gel-e

-Our first technology under the list of Top Deep Tech Innovations 2021 has been deemed by Stephen Hawking as a “top innovative product of this decade.”
+Stephen Hawking once deemed our first technology under the list of Top Deep Tech Innovations as a “top innovative product of this decade.”
 Quick background on Stephen Hawking: he’s the smartest man in the world.

 gel-e quickly stops bleeds using an inert, self-assembling biopolymer… now cleared by the FDA for gel-e’s vascular access bandage.
 But the core of the technology is truly fascinating.
 Hawking explains, “one of the most abundant creatures in the ocean has hidden properties that could save millions of lives each year.”
 The key ingredient of gel-e’s solution is chitosan, a natural binding agent found in the exoskeleton of most shellfish such as shrimp. gel-e has developed a dynamic line of treatments including bandages, gels, powders and sprays that can effectively seal almost any type of bleeding.